Männerbund: Warrior-fury

-The conflicting opposition between death and vulnerability is suggested by the attributes generally associated with the Männerbund: great strength, resistance to pain, and lack of fear.
+A conflicting opposition between death and vulnerability is suggested by the attributes frequently associated with the Männerbund: great strength, resistance to pain, and lack of fear.
 The typical state of warrior fury or frenzy was supposed to increase his strength above natural expectations, with ecstatic performances accentuated by dances and perhaps by the use of drugs.
 The Indo-European term for a 'mad attack' (*eis) is common to the Vedic, Germanic, and Iranian traditions.

 The Germanic berserkers were depicted as practitioners of the battle fury ('going berserk', berserksgangr).
-The martial fury of the Ancient Greek warrior was called lyssa, a derivation of lykos ('wolf'), as if the soldiers temporarily become wolves in their mad rage.
+The martial fury of the Homeric warrior was called lyssa, a derivation of lykos ('wolf'), as if the soldiers temporarily become wolves in their mad rage.
 As such, young males were perceived as dangers even to their host society.
-The Maruts, a group of storm deities of the Vedic tradition, were depicted as both beneficial and dangerous entities.
-The Irish hero Cúchulainn becomes a terrorizing figure among the inhabitants of the capital-city, Emain Macha, after he beheaded three rivals from his own people, the Ulaid.
+The Maruts, a group of storm deities of the Vedic tradition, were portrayed as both beneficial and dangerous entities.

+The Irish hero Cúchulainn becomes a terrorising figure among the inhabitants of the capital-city, Emain Macha, after he beheaded three rivals from his own people, the Ulaid.
 Aiming to appease his fury, they decide to capture him and plunge his body into basins of water in order to 'cool him down'.
 Irish sources also describe some of the warrior-bands as savages (díberg), living like wolves by pillaging and massacring.
 Similarly, some Greek warrior-bands were called hybristḗs (ὑβριστή) and portrayed as violent and insolent groups of ransomers and looters.